Regina coeli (Mozart)

 Regina coeli (Queen of Heaven), a Marian antiphon, was set by Wolfgang Amadeus Mozart three times during his time at the Salzburg Cathedral.
 The best-known composition of the Latin Regina caeli for Eastertide is K. 276, a setting for four soloists, choir and orchestra, probably written in 1779.
 He wrote two earlier settings, K. 108 and K 127, both for soprano, choir and orchestra.

 History and music

 When Wolfgang Amadeus Mozart was working at Salzburg Cathedral, he set the Latin Marian antiphon Regina caeli for Eastertide three times.
 The earliest is K. 108, a setting for soprano, choir and orchestra, written in May 1771 after Mozart's return from Italy.
 A year later, he wrote K. 127 for the same vocal forces, as a work in three movements.
-The solo part was composed for Maria Magdalena Haydn, the wife of Michael Haydn and court singer, probably in 1779, after his return from Paris.
+The solo part was composed for Maria Magdalena Haydn, the wife of Michael Haydn, sister in law of Joseph Haydn and court singer, probably in 1779, after his return from Paris.
 Mozart composed a setting for four soloists, four-part choir and orchestra, K. 276.